sezion/shopify-app/README.md

 # Sezion app for Shopify

-Sezion app for Shopify is an embedded app to create dynamic videos based on the information about any shop products: clothes, forniture, handmade jewelry, etc.
-It uses the Shopify API to get all this information and you select what content you want to use for the custom video.
+Sezion’s app for Shopify is an embedded app that creates dynamic videos based on information about any products on the Shopify CMS.
+Using the Shopify API, the app allows you to select what content you want to incoporate in your custom video.

 ## Usage

 * First, you need a Sezion account.
 For more details go to [Sezion.com](https://sezion.com) and register.
 * Write your `account_id`and `account_secret` in the correct fields and save them.
-You can find this credentials in the admin page in Sezion.
+You can find these credentials in the admin page in Sezion.
 * Select which products you want videos from.
 * Select a video template to use.
-You'll see a video example with the template chosen to have an idea of the result.
+You'll see examples of videos with each template to give you an idea of what the result will look like.
 * Fill out the different dynamic fields of the video with information about your products.
 * Create your video(s) and send them to your youtube account.